Sun. Dec 22nd, 2024

 • More coming soon.

-Margolis was a Lithuanian Jewish-American philologist who received is PhD at Columbia University in 1891.
+Margolis was a Lithuanian Jewish-American philologist who received his PhD at Columbia University in 1891.
 He taught at Columbia, Hebrew Union College, University of California, and ultimately Dropsie College until his death.
 He served as the editor-in-chief of the JPS translation as well as president of SBL and editors of JBL and JAOS.
 Cyrus Gordon says that Margolis was the best teacher of Semitics he ever had and recounts the story that Margolis could tell identify any biblical verse solely on the basis of the Masoretic vocalization.

-Bibliography for Its History of Scholarship
+Bibliography for Comparative Semitics and Its History of Scholarship (arranged chronologically)

-• Rubin, Aaron D. “The Paradigm Root in Hebrew,” Journal of Semitic Studies 52 (2008): 29-41.
+• Rubin, Aaron D. 2008.
+“The Paradigm Root in Hebrew,” Journal of Semitic Studies 52: 29-41.

 • More coming soon.